siko1056/accurate_algorithms/doc/sphinx/source/ch04summation.rst

 -----------------

-Zhu and Hayes published the accurate summation algorithm *OnlineExactSum*
+Zhu and Hayes published the accurate summation algorithm *OnlineExactSum* [Hayes2010]_.
-\cite[Figure 1]{Zhu:2010:A9O:1824801.1824815}.
 This algorithm claims to be independent of the number of addends and the condition number (see Equation :eq:`eq-Summation condition number`) of the input.
-Furthermore the results of *OnlineExactSum* are correctly rounded. *OnlineExactSum* has a constant memory footprint, as it uses a fixed number of cascaded accumulators.
+Furthermore the results of *OnlineExactSum* are correctly rounded.
+*OnlineExactSum* has a constant memory footprint, as it uses a fixed number of cascaded accumulators.
 Each addends exponent is examined for the choice of an appropriate accumulator and the accumulation is done by Dekkers error-free transformation algorithm *FastTwoSum*.
-In contrast to Malcoms approach, the final sum up of the cascaded accumulators is done by *iFastSum* \cite[Figure 2.2]{Zhu2009}, a destillation algorithm like *SumK*.
-In their paper \cite{Zhu:2010:A9O:1824801.1824815} Zhu and Hayes proof the correctness of their algorithm by showing, that no accumulator looses any significant digits, and by the correctly rounded result of *iFastSum* for the final sum up.
+In contrast to Malcoms approach, the final sum up of the cascaded accumulators is done by *iFastSum* [Hayes2009]_, a distillation algorithm like *SumK*.
+In their paper [Hayes2010]_ Zhu and Hayes proof the correctness of their algorithm by showing, that no accumulator looses any significant digits, and by the correctly rounded result of *iFastSum* for the final sum up.
 With various run time test for several types of input data they verified the stable and predictable behavior of *OnlineExactSum*.
 With this survey on previous work, a new algorithm will be proposed in the following chapter.
 Many ideas for the proposed algorithm accrued from this previous work and are extended by this new approach.